-The Arts, Media & Communications Career Cluster is the cluster of industries primarily associated with creative expression.
-From the visual arts to the art of writing, if it involves the art of human expression then you will likely find it in one of these industries:
+The Arts, Media and Communications industry cluster is the group of industries primarily associated with creative expression.
+From the visual arts to the art of writing, if a job involves human expression, then you will likely find it in one of these industries:

 - Journalism (Broadcast and Print)

 - Television and Radio Broadcasting

 Interested in receiving opportunities and information concerning these industries?
 Sign up to receive our listserv emails for this cluster!